msprev/panzer/README.md

 1. Why do I get the error `[Errno 13] Permission denied`?
 Filters and scripts must be executable.
 Vanilla pandoc allows filters to be run without their executable permission set. panzer does not allow this.
 The solution: set the executable permission of your filter or script, `chmod +x myfilter_name.py` For more, see [here](https://github.com/msprev/panzer/issues/22).

-2. Does panzer expand `~` or `*` inside field of a style definition? panzer does not do attempt any shell expansion or globbing inside a style definition.
+2. Does panzer expand `~` or `*` inside field of a style definition? panzer does not do any shell expansion/globbing inside a style definition.
 The reason is described [here](https://github.com/msprev/panzer/issues/23).
 TL;DR: expansion and globbing are messy and not something that panzer is in a position to do correctly or predictably inside a style definition.
 You need to use the full path to reference your home directory inside a style definition.

 Similar
 =======